JarkkoPar/Utility_AI/README.md

 ## Nodes in-depth

 This section describes the nodes, their properties and methods in detail.
 After each property and method you can find the version tag when the given property/method was introduced.
-Nodes, properties and methods that are being developed for a future release have the tag DEV.
+Nodes, properties and methods that are being developed for a future release have the version tag `DEV`.

 ### UtilityAIAgent